 Spider bites are often falsely suspected by patients.
 Diagnosis is typically suspected based on history and physical signs, but confirmation is rare because it requires witnessed biting, identification of the spider (the spider is rarely recovered intact), and exclusion of other causes.

 In nonendemic areas, a brown spider bite should not be diagnosed without identifying the spider.
 Many patients incorrectly attribute much more common methicillin-resistant Staphylococcus aureus (MRSA) skin infections to brown recluse spider bites.
-Such infections should be excluded, as should other conditions that mimic spider bites (see Table: Disorders That Mimic Spider Bites).
+Such infections should be excluded, as should other conditions that mimic spider bites (see table ).
 Severe cases of latrodectism should be distinguished from acute abdomen, rabies, or tetanus.

-Treatment common to all spider bites includes wound cleaning, ice to reduce pain, extremity elevation, tetanus prophylaxis (see Table: Tetanus Prophylaxis in Routine Wound Management), and observation.
+Treatment common to all spider bites includes wound cleaning, ice to reduce pain, extremity elevation, tetanus prophylaxis (see table ), and observation.
 Most local reactions respond to these measures alone.

 For brown spider bites, limiting intervention to standard wound care and measures that minimize infection risk is usually most prudent: